Educator Screens in Schools Survey

 What changes would you like to see regarding technology use at your school?
 (Optional)

-Is there anything else you would like to share about how technology has shifted your experience as an educator?
+Is there anything else you would like to share about how technology has impacted your experience as an educator?
 (Optional)

 Thank You!